koriym/homebrew-brewworks/README.md

 ## Leveraging Project-Centric Development

 To learn more about how you can leverage BrewWorks' project-specific directory structure to streamline your development process, check out our in-depth article: Empowering Project-Centric Development with BrewWorks.

+## Accelerating Development with PHP Complete

+While BrewWorks makes it incredibly easy to set up a project-specific development environment with all the necessary packages in just a few minutes, uninstalling BrewWorks will remove all the dependent packages, requiring time to reinstall them when needed again.

+To avoid this issue and further optimize your development workflow, consider using [PHP Complete](README-phpcompelete.md) in conjunction with BrewWorks.
+PHP Complete is a Homebrew formula that allows you to install multiple versions of PHP along with Xdebug and other popular PECL packages, providing a comprehensive PHP development environment.

+By installing all the required PHP versions using PHP Complete, you can ensure that your development environment remains intact even after uninstalling BrewWorks.
+This approach saves time and effort in rebuilding the environment from scratch.

+For more information on PHP Complete and how it can accelerate your PHP development workflow, please refer to the [PHP Complete README](https://github.com/koriym/homebrew-brewworks/blob/1.x/phpcomplete.rb).